mifi/lossless-cut/README.md

 - I made a command line video editor with slick transitions and lots of colors! [editly](https://github.com/mifi/editly)
 - I made a tool for cross platform sharing of files between computer/phone over the local network: [ezshare](https://github.com/mifi/ezshare)
 - I created a super simple Instagram bot for getting more followers [SimpleInstaBot](https://github.com/mifi/SimpleInstaBot)

+## See also

+- [PortableApps](https://portableapps.com/apps/music_video/lossless-cut-portable) publishes a portable version of LosslessCut (not authored by me)

 ---